emmywritescode/FIFA-21-Data-Cleaning-with-SQL/README.md

 :---------------------:|
  ![](name1.png)        |
 ### Removing the leading white space and numerical characters in the 'Club' column
 It was observed that the special character CHAR(10) along with occurrences of '1. ' were in the front of many entries in the 'Club' column.
-The REPLACE function was used to clean the special character while a CTE was written to clean the column further.
-A new column was created 'NewClub' to store the cleaned values.
+The REPLACE function was used to clean the special character while a CTE was written to perform further cleaning operations and extract clean data into a temporary table column.
+The image below shows the difference between the cleaned column and the dirty column.
  UPDATE query          |
 :---------------------:|
   ![](club2.png)       |